coleenquadros/configuration/README.md

 For more information please see [vault audit backends documentation](https://www.vaultproject.io/docs/audit/index.html)

 #### Manage vault auth backends (`/vault-config/auth-1.yml`)
-Auth methods are the components in Vault that perform authentication and are responsible for assigning identity and a set of policies to a user.
+Auth backends are the components in Vault that perform authentication and are responsible for assigning identity and a set of policies to a user.

 Example:
 ```yaml